 • A daily site is check is completed before every session; any additional hazards and these will then be assessed or removed as appropriate.
-This will be completed daily by the Premises Officer, FS leader or TA.
-A copy will be given to the Forest School leader and the original handed to the School Business Manager.
+This will be completed daily by Tim Formaggia and FS leader or TA.
+A copy will be given to the Forest school leader and the original handed to the school Business manager Denise Jenner.
 These will be shared with appropriate adults.